omnetpp/docs.omnetpp.org/tictoc/index.md

 was triggered at each and every event in the Txc1 simple module.
 In real life it often occurs that an error only surfaces at, say, the 357th event in that module, so ideally that's when you'd want to start debugging.
-It is not very convenient to have to hit \e Resume 356 times just to get to the place of the error.
+It is not very convenient to have to hit *Resume* 356 times just to get to the place of the error.
-A possible solution is to add a \e condition or an \e ignore-count to the breakpoint (see <i>Breakpoint Properties</i> in its context menu).
+A possible solution is to add a *condition* or an *ignore*-count to the breakpoint (see <i>Breakpoint Properties</i> in its context menu).
 However, there is a potentially more convenient solution.

-In \e Qtenv, use <i>Run Until</i> to get to the event to be debugged.
+In *Qtenv*, use <i>Run Until</i> to get to the event to be debugged.
 Then, choose <i>Simulation -> Debug Next Event</i> from the menu.
 This will trigger a breakpoint in the debugger at the beginning of \c handleMessage() of the next event, and you can start debugging that event.